effierichman/Food-Swipe/README.md

 ## Overview

-_**Food-Swipe** Having an app that lets a user signup and login and then wiew pictures of foods.
+_**Food-Swipe** is an app that lets a user signup and login and then wiew pictures of foods.
 The user will be able to like or disliike foods (pmvp: swiping the photos of food).
 The user will then be able too view like and the links to the restaurants that have the food liked or disliked._

 <br>

 ## MVP

-_The **Food-Swipe** MVP is to create a functional app on the user side.
+The **Food-Swipe** MVP is to create a functional app on the user side.
 The user will be able to see the app on a basic level.
 The user will be able to see foods that belong to restaurants and unlike other food apps it will be based on food items as opposed to the actual restaurant.

 <br>